 Children are encouraged to start handwriting using a soft pencil during Foundation Stage and Key Stage One.
+Whiteboard pens may also be used when practising handwriting skills, for ease of rubbing out and repeating key letters or words.

-When fine motor skills have been embedded, children have the opportunity to work towards a 'pen licence' during Year 3 by achieving their 'Handwriting Goals' [see Appendix D] consistently across the curriculum.
-Children in Key Stage Two will use blue handwriting pens.
-They may bring in their own fountain pens once they have earned their pen licence.
+When fine motor skills have been embedded, children have the opportunity to work towards a 'pen licence' during Year 3 by achieving their 'Handwriting Goals' consistently across the curriculum.

+Children in Key Stage Two will use blue handwriting pens once they have acquired their pen licence.